 21. Jones, R. et al. A randomized trial of mycophenolate mofetil versus cyclophosphamide for remission induction of ANCA-associated vasculitis : ‘“ MYCYC ”’.
 On behalf of the European vasculitis study group.
 Presse Med.
 678–69 (2013).

+Figure 1: Cox proportional hazard curves based on disease status at 6 months depicting (a) the risk of mortality, (b) the risk of ESRF and (c) composite end-point of ESRF or death.